-My poor dear Silas would endure times where I was content and trusting in the Lord with the times where my flesh nearly crippled me with peace-eating anxiety.
+My poor dear Silas would endure both times where I was content and trusting in the Lord, and times where my flesh nearly crippled me with peace-eating anxiety.
 My emotions were crashing waves, and the sailboat of my soul often felt too wrecked to weather the storm.

 “What if he chooses to join the military after the wedding?”
 Pastor asked me.